Just-Some-Bots/MusicBot/README.md

 This branch of MusicBot is only compatible with the `rewrite` version of the discord.py library, which can be installed using `python3 -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]`.
 It is also a dependency in `requirements.txt`, so should be automatically installed by the bot if you run `update.py`.

-If you are having problems with voice disconnects, you may wish to try this branch.
-Bare in mind that it will be less stable than the `review` branch.

 ---

 [![GitHub release](https://img.shields.io/github/release/Just-Some-Bots/MusicBot.svg?style=flat-square)](https://just-some-bots.github.io/MusicBot/)